-Travel Fair tourism survey and holiday travel forecast 2025 and international tourism survey: tourism is growing
+Matka Travel Fair travel survey, holiday travel forecast 2025 and international travel survey: outbound travel is growing

 Finns travelled abroad last year at the same rate as before the pandemic, while domestic travel appears to be up ten percentage points.
 Finns' economic worries are not reflected in their travel plans, with up to 70% planning to travel abroad, compared to 56% a year ago.
 Domestic travel is planned at the same pace as a year ago.

-According to the first-ever international survey, there is quite a lot of interest in Finland.
-In the minds of travellers hungry for culture, activities and well-being, Finland is the Nordic leader.
+According to the first-ever international survey, there is a lot of interest in Finland.
 The responses highlight a lack of information about Finland's tourism offer.

 "Consumers' declining confidence in their own economy has mainly been reflected in family travel.
 However, business travel has seen a recovery in the last quarter, which generally bodes better for leisure travel as well.
 As in recent years, we are still seeing a shortage of travel during the tourism restrictions," says SMAL's Managing Director Heli Mäki-Fränti.